Does your agency sell marketing services to dental practices?

 Here are some tips for gaining immediate trust with a dental practice and overcoming skepticism:

-- Put together a custom, or highly-targeted report for the key decision maker regarding the opportunities in their space and give it to them for free.
-Include things such as keyword research, average acquisition costs, and untapped segments of the market.
+- Create a personalised or highly targeted report for the key decision maker on opportunities in their space and deliver it to them for free.
+Incorporate keyword research, average acquisition prices, and untapped market sectors.

 - Create an offer that is in itself risk-averse for the dentist, such as a free marketing evaluation or audit like the example below: